 Leaves and sheaths

-In woody bamboos, rhizome bracts, culm sheaths and foliage leaves are 3 different well distinguished forms of the monocot leaf.
-Rhizome bracts and culm sheaths are protective and supportive, while foliage leaf blades are responsible for photosynthesis.
-Culm sheaths and their blades are very important for species identification, those from the lower mid-culm being most distinctive.
-Foliage sheaths and blades are also important, but are rather more variable.
-Important parts for identification include ligules, auricles, oral setae, and blades.
-The sheathing section itself varies in density, nature, pattern and colour of hairs, and cilia along the margins.
+In most woody bamboos, bracts on the rhizomes, sheaths around the culm and foliage leaves represent 3 different well distinguished forms of the monocot ‘leaf’.
+Rhizome bracts and culm sheaths are mainly protective and supportive, while foliage leaf blades are responsible for photosynthesis.
+In other grasses there is less differentiation between the culm sheaths and the foliage leaves.
+Consequently some grass taxonomists refer to bamboo culm sheaths as culm leaves, which can be confusing, as there is often nothing leaf-like about them.
+Culm sheaths and the associated blades are very important for species identification, those from the lower mid-culm being most distinctive.
+Foliage leaf sheaths and blades are also important at the species level, but are rather more variable.
+Important parts for identification include the sheath, the ligule, auricles, oral setae, and the blade.
+The sheathing section itself varies in thickness, pattern and colour of hairs, and cilia along the margins.
 The persistence of the culm sheaths is also important, and they may be more persistent in the centre so that they hang for a while before falling completely.

 Leaves as sheathing organs with blades

-Each internode throughout the bamboo plant is surrounded by a tubular sheath, basally attached to the node, terminating in a blade.
-As in all grasses, these are all technically leaves, a confusing concept when applied in the bamboos, where the sheaths and blades are much more differentiated and specialized.
-Leaves are by definition flat organs capable of photosynthesis, yet the culm sheath may be tubular and not even green.
-Therefore the term leaf is best avoided away from the foliage, with the flattened apical section of all ‘leaves’ being called a blade, whether leafy or not.
-Sheaths and their blades are adapted for different functions according to the location of the internodes they surround, and in woody bamboos they are generally referred to as either rhizome bracts, culm sheaths or foliage leaves.
+Each unit of the bamboo plant is derived from one that bears a tubular sheath, basally attached to a node, terminating in a flatter section, the blade.
+As in all grasses, these are all technically ‘leaves’, but calling them all leaves can be confusing.
+Unlike other grasses where the leaves arising from the culm are all leaf-like, in bamboos the sheaths and blades on the culm are much more differentiated and specialised.
+Leaves are conceptualised as flat organs capable of photosynthesis, yet the bamboo culm sheath is mainly tubular and soon loses the initial green pigmentation.
+Therefore the term leaf is best avoided away from the foliage-bearing branches in bamboos.
+The culm bears culm sheaths, and as in all grass ‘leaves’ the flattened apical section is called a blade, whether leafy or not.
+Sheaths and their blades are adapted for different functions according to the location of the internodes they surround, and in woody bamboos they are generally referred to by bamboo taxonomists as either rhizome bracts, culm sheaths or foliage leaves.
+The specialised bamboo culm sheath is a thickened, supportive and protective adaptation of the green leafy culm leaf that constitutes the foliage leaf of other grasses.
+Note that prophylls, glumes, paleas, lemmas, lodicules, anthers, and the ovary are also derived from leaves, but they are not called leaves as the specialised terminology is more useful and informative.

 The rhizome bract is purely protective in function, tightly and permanently wrapped around the rhizome axis.
 The culm sheath is both protective and also thickened so that it can support the soft, weak elongating culm internode.
-It is usually deciduous, revealing the normally green culm internode inside, which can then also photosynthesize.
-The foliage leaves have a protective and supportive sheath in which more distal blades are wrapped, and a very much larger photosynthetic blade.
+It is usually deciduous, revealing the normally green culm internode inside, which can then photosynthesise.
+The foliage leaves have a thinner and less protective or supportive sheath, a large photosynthetic blade, and are generally more persistent.

-Culm sheaths are the most important part of a bamboo for identifying different species.
-The variations in shape, hairs, marginal cilia, and the characteristics of various apical appendages are most evident when the sheaths are young, and bamboos can be very difficult to identify properly without them.
+Well-specialised culm sheaths are the most important part of a bamboo for identifying different species.
+The variations in shape, hairs, marginal cilia, and the characteristics of various apical appendages, which are most evident when the sheaths are young, provide consistent and informative characters, and bamboos can be very difficult to identify properly without them.
 They vary substantially along the culm, and it is important to look at those in which the characters are best developed.
-Ignore those that look like leaves from the upper part of the culm, and those that look too much like rhizome bracts from the very base.
-Those at the base have few appendages, while those at the apex are not only more similar to leaf sheaths, usually being narrower, but they also have atypically stronger blade development, the terminal culm sheath blades often being considerably larger than even any foliage leaf blade.
-To standardise for descriptions, culm sheaths from about one quarter the height of the culm above the ground are most commonly examined and cited, as the important characteristics are expressed most comprehensively at that point along the culm.
-In the larger bamboos, that height is fortunately also much more accessible, and culm sheaths from eye-level can be used.
-A good bamboo description normally covers the culm sheath and foliage leaf details in depth, listing the characteristics for each separately.
+Ignore those that look like leaves, bearing very large blades, from the upper part of the culm, and those that look too much like rhizome bracts from the very base.
+Near the base they have few appendages, while those at the apex are closer to foliage leaf sheaths, with longer, narrower blades, which towards the culm apex are often considerably larger than any foliage leaf blade.
+To standardise for descriptions, culm sheaths from about one quarter the height of the culm above the ground are most commonly examined and described, as the important characteristics are expressed most comprehensively at that point along the culm.
+In the larger bamboos, that height is fortunately also the most accessible, and culm sheaths from eye-level are usually described.
+A good bamboo description must discriminate and cover the culm sheath and foliage leaf details in depth, listing the characteristics for each separately.
+A description in other grasses only gives one description, that of any leaf that comes from the culm, simply called a ‘culm leaf’.

-The importance of inspecting the least ‘leafy’ of the culm sheaths, rather than those with well-developed blades is another reason why the term culm leaf, widely used in other grasses, should not be used in bamboo descriptions.
-It leads to a search for a leafy culm sheath, which will not have the correct features.
+The importance of inspecting the less ‘leafy’ of the culm sheaths, rather than those with well-developed blades cannot be overstated, and this is the main reason why the term culm leaf, widely used in other grasses, is best avoided in bamboo descriptions.
+It leads to a search for a leafy culm sheath, which will never have the correct features as expressed on the more differentiated culm sheaths lower down the culm, and to reiterate, it is exactly these features that are the most informative and useful in the separation of different bamboo species.

 Ligules

 At the apex of each culm sheath or leaf sheath, where the blade is attached, a thin membrane is found extending upwards along the apical margin, pressed against the underlying culm internode, culm sheath or foliage leaf.
-This ligule, literally a little tongue, varies in height, lateral breadth, hairiness, edge shape in terms of serration, and edge ciliation, and these characteristics are very important to distinguish species.
+This ligule, literally a little tongue, varies in height, lateral breadth, hairiness, visible edge shape in terms of dentation or fissures, and edge ciliation.
+These characteristics are very important for separating species.

-On the outside of the leaf sheath apex are one or two small less well developed flaps of tissue, usually known as the exterior ligule, sometimes called callus.
-This character is not always described as it varies less between closely related species, but the ciliation on their margins can be important.
-Very rare on the culm sheath.
+On the outside of the leaf sheath apex, between the shoulders or auricles and on each side of the base of the pseudopetiole are two small less well developed flaps of tissue, joining or nearly joining in the centre, usually known as the exterior ligule, sometimes called callus.
+This character is not always described as it is difficult to see and varies little between closely related species, but the degree of development, their length, and the ciliation on their margins can be important.
+These are only very rarely seen on culm sheaths, which do not have pseudopetioles, but they are sometimes present, for example in Melocanna.

 Blades